Skip to navigation Skip to content Skip to footer

 Once you enroll in Medicare, you can no longer contribute to an HSA.
 But you can continue to use the funds in your account to pay for qualified medical expenses.
 You can also use your HSA funds for other purposes after age 65, but you’ll pay income taxes for anything other than qualified medical expenses.

-After your deductible is met, there is a percentage you will pay for covered services, called coinsurance.
+After your deductible is met, there is a percentage you will pay for covered services called coinsurance.
 You can use HSA funds for these expenses as well.
-Some plans, like UCare’s Bronze HSA, have 0% coinsurance so once you meet the deductible, you also meet the maximum out-of-pocket limit and UCare fully covers in-network, covered services for the remainder of the plan year.
+Some plans, like UCare’s Bronze HSA, have 0% coinsurance.
+This means that once you meet the deductible, you also meet the maximum out-of-pocket limit and the health plan fully covers in-network services for the remainder of the plan year.

 Typical HSA-compatible plans have these features:

-• Lower monthly premiums than other health plans.
+• Lower monthly premiums than copay health plans

 To be eligible for an HSA, you must:

-• Be enrolled in an HSA-compatible health plan also known as a high-deductible health plan or HDHP.
+• Be enrolled in an HSA-compatible health plan (HDHP)

-• Not be enrolled in a non-HDHP, Medicare, a general-purpose flexible spending account (FSA), or covered by another health plan.
+• Not be enrolled in Medicare, a general-purpose flexible spending account (FSA) or covered by another health plan that is not HSA-compatible

 Yes.
 An HSA-compatible plan covers in-network preventive services at 100% even if your deductible hasn’t been met.